 Again, think of the four pillars of the good life I mentioned.
 Pillars of Health, Wealth, Love and Happiness.

 So where does travel fit in ?
 The famous landmark Framingham Heart Study clearly supports the Pillar of Health.
 Now I am not saying that travel will make you happy, nor promise you will find love.

 I will say this though, most who travel love it, and are happy doing it.
 However, it does take some money to be able to travel.
 This is where the visionary leadership of this amazing travel company comes into play.

 Explaining it is not easy.
 Some things you have to see.
 Keep in mind that I share this from the perspective as a traveling salesman.
 However, the concepts are the same for all.

 Whatever your dream may be, follow your dream.
 Because one thing is for sure – Life is full of experiences and they happen whether or not you plan them.
 When not intentionally designed, there’s a much higher likelihood of the experiences being poor.

 P.S.
 There will be no devastation if I don’t get what I wanted when I die, only if I die not pursuing what I wanted.- Gary Vaynerchuk.

 P.S.S.
-Learn and see how you too can Follow Your Dream.
+Discover and see how you too can Follow Your Dream.
 Be Intentional about it.